howudoindante/rest-api-server/README.md

 API ENDPOINTS:

-/login - login to account , response contains **token** /register - registration.
-Password is crypted in database.
+/login - login to account , response contains **token** <br>
+/register - registration.
+Password is crypted in database.<br>
-/users - user list from db, readeble only for admins /changeRights - rights changing for users. acessable only for admins.
+/users - user list from db, readeble only for admins.<br>
+/changeRights - rights changing for users. acessable only for admins.<br>